Train. Compete. Enjoy.

 commitment 8/10, (turn up regularly to training with a good training mindset , engage with the sessions regularly)

-body language 8/10, (have a positive impact in the group session by setting a good example.
-Listen well, turn up early, be polite, don’t distract others during the session, be proactive, follow the rules, help others, help foster a positive training environment)
+body language 8/10, (have a positive impact in the group session by staying positive.
+Listen well, turn up early, be polite, don’t distract others during the session, be proactive by warming up before the session, help others by creating a high standard, help foster a positive training environment)

 respect 8/10, (respect the coach and training partners with good manners, attitude, body language, commitment, desire so we can foster a good training ethos)

 footwork 8/10, ( how well you move your feet shows that you are engaged and willing to try hard)

 discipline 8/10, (don’t distract others with social chit chat, play fair, have a positive impact on the session and the others around you, listen well, collect the balls, focus on each task and let others do the same)